andrewscoolblogs/andrewscoolblogs.github.io/blogs/understanding-and-reducing-anxiety.md

 #### Are these physical symptoms just anxiety related or is something actually wrong with me?
 We listed out some potential physical symptoms that anxiety may cause above.
 However, just because you have those symptoms, doesn't mean that those symptoms came from anxiety.
 A symptom may have multiple causes.
 If you had high levels of anxiety around the time of these physical symptoms arising, that increases the chance that these symptoms being caused by anxiety but doesn't **guarantee** that these symptoms were caused by anxiety.
 You could just have had something bad happen to you plus anxiety at around the same time.

 So, it is always good to check with a medical professional to just confirm that these symptoms are anxiety related and there isn't actually anything wrong with you.
-If a doctor does tests on you and says that there is nothing wrong with you physically, then you need to just accept their word on it and trust that it must be anxiety related.
+If a doctor does tests on you and says that there is nothing wrong with you physically, then you need to just accept their word on it and trust that it is anxiety related.

 #### Doctor vs Therapist
 When it comes to anxiety, doctors seem to be the best at helping with the physical symptoms associated with anxiety.
 They can check to see if there is anything wrong with you physically or if it is just anxiety.
 They can also prescribe medications that can help with the physical symptoms you are experiencing from anxiety.
 They can also prescribe SSRIs for reducing anxiety.
 The downside of the SSRIs is they generally come with a few side effects.